Gitaukaboi/login-page/README.md

-this is my project page of login which later will connect to complete bmy project.
+this is my project page of login which later will connect to complete my project.